neeru24/Facebook-Clone-/README.md

 # Facebook Clone
-This project is a simplified version of Facebook's login/signup page.
+This project is of Facebook's login/signup page's clone.
 It aims to replicate the basic functionality and design elements of Facebook's interface using HTML and CSS.
 ## Technologies Used
 HTML: Used for structuring the page content. <br>
 CSS: Used for styling and layout design. <br>